How to Find Your Unclaimed Property Using an Online Search

 Four weeks after I sent in my request, I received a check for $100 from the South Dakota State Treasurer!
 The mystery of where it came from was not ever solved as they didn't tell me in their letter, but, hey, I'll take it anyway!

-Good luck with your search for FREE MONEY!
+Good luck with your search for unclaimed property!
 Start with the NAUPA site, then check out the links below, too.
 They're all free and easy.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.